pUrGe12/MLBxG-extension/README.md

 ## Work

+Completed:

+- [x] API setup and querying through the panel
+- [x] Pinecone pipeline and prediction model
+- [ ] Writing README for instructions regarding training YOLOv5
+- [ ] Start manually creating the dataset for baseballs.

 Options page

-- [x] Finish the pinecone pipeline and prediction model
 - [ ] Make it look better (add the similarity table in the right div)

 ---

 Broad goals

-- [ ] Figure out the sending and processing of buffer
-- [ ] Train and test YOLOv5 on baseball detection in images
+- [ ] Train YOLOv5 on a better dataset
-- [ ] Test if the pipeline works
+- [ ] Figure out the sending and recieving of the buffer video
-- [ ] Integrate the metric finding with panel.py
+- [ ] Integrate the finding the statcast data with panel.py

 ---

-Now!

-- [ ] Figure out the API setup today completely
-- [ ] Write out the README for instructions regarding training of YOLOv5.
-- [ ] Start manually creating the dataset for baseballs.

 # Installing